luisvinicius167/mockstate/README.md

 ### Whats new on riotux 2.0?
 Trigger actions and do something when the state was changed.
 You just use { dispatch } method to trigger actions for change the Appliaction Store State.
 When the State changes, you will receive the new state data, that contain the State value and Action Name.

+### Very simple to use.
+Sometimes, to better deal with shared state in large applications, we need to differentiate between Component local state and Application level state.
+Application state does not belong to a specific Component, but our Components can still observe it for reactive DOM updates.

 ## API
 #### dispatch Trigger some action for change the state.